Return to Home Page (click here)

-When we are facing events we would never in our wildest dreams have imagined even a few short months ago, when we are forced to change our established routines and the familiarities which in many cases will never return to us in the same way, it is understandable that anxiety should take centre stage in our way of thinking.
+When we are experiencing events we would never in our wildest dreams have imagined taking place in our own lifetime, when we are forced to change our established routines and the familiarities which in many cases will never return to us in the same way, it is understandable that anxiety should take centre stage in our way of thinking.
 We ask ourselves what will happen to us and our loved ones, physically, financially, emotionally and we can’t escape.
 The virus is everywhere; it is with us when we think, when we speak, when we listen, when we breathe.
 What can be done?
 Who should we trust?
 Will we ever return to even a semblance of normality?
 These negative thoughts play havoc with us, making an already difficult situation even harder to face.
 We catastrophise about future events that probably won't even happen.
 We torture ourselves by imagining outcomes that may never come to pass.

 Anxiety is broadly defined as a condition of agitation and distress; a complex emotional state typified by apprehension and dread.
 Sometimes, the sufferer cannot even specify what s/he is actually anxious about.
 The physical symptoms include, but are by no means exclusive to, heart palpitations, muscle tension, queasiness, dry mouth, trembling and sweating and can appear in different forms and at different levels of intensity.
 Anxiety can be brought on merely by thinking about a particular situation rather than experiencing it (as if the actual experience is not bad enough) Because they tend to become habitual, negative and frightening, thoughts can be difficult to identify.